Everest Base Camp Trek: Hiking to the Foothill of Mt Everest

-Mount Everest is the highest mountain in the world at the Himalayan Range of Nepal.
+Mount Everest is the highest mountain in the world in the Himalayan Range of Nepal.
 Everest Base Camp is a hiking trip to visit the base camp of Mount Everest.
 The Everest Base Camp has been the world’s premier mountain trek since the 1960s when Nepal opened its doors to commercial trekkers.
-It is a dream of all hikers and outdoor lovers to visit the base camp of Mountain at least once in their life.
+It is a dream of all hikers and outdoor lovers to visit the base camp of Mount Everest at least once in their life.
 Indeed hiking to Everest Base Camp is a wonderful as well as a lifetime journey.
-In a short form, Everest Base Camp Trek is called EBC Trek.
+In short form, Everest Base Camp Trek is called EBC Trek.
 Everest Base Camp Trek is not only a trip for magnificent views of Mount Everest.
 Further, it is also an exploration of different beautiful Peaks in the Himalayan Range.
 It also offers you to discover impressive glaciers, the lifestyle, and the culture of the Sherpas- the heroic mountaineers in the world.
 This hiking trip also gives an experience of the distinctive alpine landscape with the endangered flora and fauna available in the Himalayan zone.

-The gateway of Everest Base Camp Trek is Kathmandu, the capital city of Nepal.
-From Kathmandu, the trek begins after 35 minutes scenic mountain flight to Tenzing-Hilary airstrip at Lukla.
+The gateway of Everest Base Camp Trek in Kathmandu, the capital city of Nepal.
+From Kathmandu, the trek begins after a 35-minute scenic mountain flight to the Tenzing-Hilary airstrip at Lukla.
 From Lukla, the trekking starts following the upward path to the Sherpa capital of Namche Bazaar passing through the Dudh Koshi River valley with views of Thamserku and Kusum Kangaru peaks.
 It takes about two days to reach this Sherpa village, which is a central hub of the Khumbu area.
 Usually, at this place trekkers allow a day of rest for acclimatization to minimize the effects of Altitude Health problems (AMS).
 You then trek another two days to Dingboche (Alt.
 4,260 m/13,980ft) before resting for another day for further acclimatization.

-Another two days takes to Everest Base Camp via Gorakshep, the flat field below Kala Patthar and Mt.
+Another two days take to Everest Base Camp via Gorakshep, the flat field below Kala Patthar and Mt.
 Pumori.
-After the visit of the south base camp of Mount Everest the hiking to the top of Kalapathar (Alt.
+After the visit to the south base camp of Mount Everest the hiking to the top of Kalapathar (Alt.
 5555m/18225ft), the black rock nearby Gorakshep provides a 360-degree awesome panorama of the world’s tallest mountains of Mount Everest, Mount Lhotse, Mount Pumori, Mount Lobuche, Mount Nuptse, and other surrounding peaks.
 From this elevation the true height of Everest becomes clear.
 The entire south face of Everest is visible.

 Afterward, the trekking will retrace down Lukla following the places of Pheriche, Pangboche, Tengboche, Namche, and Phakding.
 In Lukla, it ends the trekking.
 The next morning from Lukla you fly back to Kathmandu.